-5.1 We will monitor sickness absence and workloads and ensure that there is clear communication within the academy to promote a culture of open communication and encouragement.
+- 5.1 We will monitor sickness absence and workloads and ensure that there is clear communication within our trust to promote a culture of open communication and encouragement.
 We will create reasonable opportunities for employees to discuss areas of concern in an environment where stress is not considered as a weakness or a failure.
-We will also hold return to work interviews with any employee who has been absent in line with our Absence Monitoring Policy to establish whether there is any underlying problem and, if so, what the employer could do to address it.

-- 5.2 We have measures available to support staff who may be suffering from stress: - training / workshops on stress management to assist staff and managers in recognising and coping with stress - referral to an independent life-coach or occupational health - employee assistance programme - 5.3 We will be alert to the possibility of stress as set out in paragraph 4.
+We will also hold return to work interviews with any employee who has been absent in line with our staff absence monitoring policy to establish whether there is any underlying problem and, if so, what the employer could do to address it. - 5.2 We have measures available to support staff who may be suffering from stress: - referral to our independent occupational health provider - employee assistance programme, provided by our partners Simply Health - 5.3 We will be alert to the possibility of stress as set out in section 4.
 However, employees who believe they are suffering from stress should also ask their line manager for help and support in the first instance.
-If you feel unable to do so, you should speak to the Operations and Business Manager for advice. - Once an issue affecting an employee's health is brought to our attention, steps will be taken to support the employee to minimise the risk of harm and to identify additional arrangements to reduce the risk of work-related stress to as low a level as reasonably practicable.
-This may include the measures set out at 5.2 and in addition we may: - carry out further investigations - review job descriptions to identify tasks that may involve stressors - carry out a risk assessment to evaluate the risk of work-related stress, considering the existing arrangements that are in place and ensure that significant findings of the risk assessment are recorded - carry out a stress risk assessment with the employee to identify whether stress is an issue with a view to addressing the situation.
-A proforma stress risk assessment is available at Appendix 2 - · provide information and training, such as identifying opportunities for development relevant to the employee's position - refer the employee to occupational health in line with our Absence Monitoring Policy if an employee is absent from work due to sickness and apply the Absence Monitoring Policy as applicable - 5.5 If stress is having a negative impact on an employee's performance, and his or her performance does not improve, despite the manager having taken reasonable steps to alleviate pressure on the employee, it might be necessary for the academy to follow the Capability Procedure.
+If they feel unable to do so, they should speak to a school and college trust leader or functional lead for advice. - 5.4 Once an issue affecting an employee's health is brought to our attention, steps will be taken to support the employee to minimise the risk of harm and to identify additional arrangements to reduce the risk of work-related stress to as low a level as reasonably practicable.
+This may include the measures set out at 5.2 and in addition we may: - carry out further investigations - · review job descriptions to identify tasks that may involve stressors - carry out a risk assessment to evaluate the risk of work-related stress, considering the existing arrangements that are in place and ensure that significant findings of the risk assessment are recorded - carry out a stress risk assessment with the employee to identify whether stress is an issue with a view to addressing the situation. - provide information and training, such as identifying opportunities for development relevant to the employee's position - refer the employee to occupational health in line with our absence monitoring policy if an employee is absent from work due to sickness and apply the absence monitoring policy as applicable - 5.5 If stress is having a negative impact on an employee's performance, and his or her performance does not improve, despite the manager having taken reasonable steps to alleviate pressure on the employee, it might be necessary for the academy to follow the capability procedure.